 They were a great balance of fun, entertaining and laid back during day prep and serious, focused and took great care in the food that was prepared for their guests each evening.
 They are so talented and make killer food.
 The optimistic person that I am, I assume all kitchen are this way.
 But, I know better.
 I know that some kitchen environments are hostile, rude, ego driven, and not female friendly.
 Thankfully, I don’t know that kitchen first hand.
 As I said, I hit the jackpot.

 While I am finished now and more than thrilled for a little break, I already miss the Chefs and staff at Flea Street.
 I also miss seeing my classmates.
 We gathered two weeks ago for graduation, celebrated together, and will continue our fun group text chat to keep in touch.
 Everyone will go on to do a variety of food industry jobs, and we will continue to support each other any way we can.
 If someone is throwing a dinner party or a pop up, we’ve got 13 other willing and talented professional cooks to jump in.
-I’ll not call myself a Chef, but rather a professional cook or professional chef (with a lowercase c), because Chef is an earned title, one that I must earn over time, or relevant setting.
+I’ll not calling myself a Chef, but rather a professionally trained cook or professional chef (with a lowercase c), because Chef is an earned title, one that I must earn over time, or relevant setting.

 I’ll spend the next bit of time practicing all my new kitchen skills on friends and family.
 I’ll dive in to a few new cookbooks that have been taunting me on the shelf, begging me to open them, but with little time to do so.
 At some point, I’ll look for teaching opportunities in the area, as that is my true gift and passion and I’ll kick up my food blogging.
 But for just a little time, I’ll give my poor elbows a much needed rest and a chance to recover- double tennis elbow is no joke nor is cooking for 6 hours a day for 6 months.
 (A nice shot of cortizone and some CBD balm have helped wonders!)
 I am so grateful for the opportunity I had and my supportive family cheering me on.